MayzaMendesRodrigues/web_project_around/README.md

 - **Branching with Git**
   Different branches were used during development to organize and isolate features, ensuring a clean and maintainable codebase.

 ## Upcoming Features

-- Adding and removing photos from the gallery.
+- Form validation with real-time feedback.
-- Like system for photos.
+- Integration with local storage or backend services for persistent data.
-- Form validation.
+- Drag-and-drop image upload support.
-- Local storage or backend integration.
+- Accessibility improvements (keyboard navigation).

 ## Project Goal